top of page

 Clip: The Brooklyn Daily Eagle (1923) Brooklyn, New York

-Except for the horse thief, all of the cases remain solved.
-The button thief was never caught, and the story had circulated in some of the most prominent papers in North America for almost a year from when the first buttons were reported missing.
+Despite the resolution of the horse stealer, the button thief's identity and motives remained a mystery, and his actions continued to baffle authorities.
+The story circulated in some of the most prominent papers in North America for almost a year from when the first buttons were reported missing, leaving readers captivated by the unsolved puzzle.

 bottom of page